 The simplest form of thermal resistance instrument is the open comparator bed.
 This consists of a heated and insulated metal 'distributor' plate, covered by a reference board of known thermal resistance, which is in turn covered by the test piece.
 The distributor plate smooths out unevennesses in the heater element and provides a point to measure the temperature of the hot side of the reference board..
 The thermal resistance is determined by comparing the temperature drop across the reference board with the temperature drop across the test piece.
 The accuracy of the results is limited to the accuracy of calibration of the reference board, which must be done by another method.
+This method is useful for measuring outer garments which will be exposed to the air.In BS 4745 the air flow is forced, making this method particularly suitable for outdoor garments.
+On the other hand BS 8510 uses natural convection, as it is primarily intended for testing baby bedding.

 An alternative method to the open method is to cover the test piece with a conductive plate.
 It is easy to measure the temperature of the plate so this method has better repeatability than the open method, it is a realistic test for materials that will be covered in use, and it can flatten a the material against the hotplate, but it introduces the problem of compressing the test piece under the weight of the plate.
 The fixed pressure method uses a lightweight plate which provides a standard pressure.
+This method is preferred for inner garments that will in use be covered by another fabric.

 To make absolute measurements of thermal resistance that do not depend on a known reference material, it is necessary to measure the actual amount of heat being passed through the test piece.
 Measuring the power input to the heater is a straightforward matter of using calibrated voltmeter and ammeter with a suitably stable power source.
 To ensure that all and only that heat passes through the test piece, the bed is surrounded by guards which are independently maintained at the same temperature.
 These can take the form of a ring of metal plates surrounding and in the plane of the main hotplate, plus another plate underlying the whole assembly.
 No control system is perfect and there will be some residual temperature difference between the facing edges of each guard and the main plate, so adequate insulation must be provided between the plates to ensure that errors due to these extraneous heat flows are kept within acceptable limits.
-Generally the ring will be made of several independent plates to avoid excessive temperature errors due to longitudinal heat flows cause by non-uniformity of the test piece or of the ambient air.
+Generally the ring will be made of several independent plates to avoid excessive temperature errors due to longitudinal heat flows caused by non-uniformity of the test piece or of the ambient air.

 Guarded hotplate instruments need particular attention to the control system used.
 Firstly, it involves a cascade control system, one controller controls the temperature of the hotplate, another uses that controlled value as input to control each guard.
 So noise in the hotplate control gets amplified by the guard control and can lead to instability.
 This applies to electrical noise, eg interference between heaters and temperature sensors, and also to step noise if the resolution of the temperature sensors is inadequate.
 Secondly, the output of the hotplate controller, the heater power, is also an input to the final value calculation.
 The more precise the control of hotplate temperature, the more chaotic the power signal becomes, leading to noise and uncertainty in the tog value.
 So it is necessary to reach a compromise between good temperature control and rapid establishment of confidence in the result.